aforemny/elm-mdc/README.md

 Live demo
 [here](https://debois.github.io/elm-mdl/).

-MDL is implemented primarily through CSS, with a little bit of Javascript adding and removing CSS classes in response to DOM events.
-This port re-implements the CSS parts in Elm, but relies on the CSS of MDL verbatim.
+MDL is implemented primarily through CSS, with a little bit of JavaScript adding and removing CSS classes in response to DOM events.
+This port re-implements the JavaScript parts in Elm, but relies on the CSS of MDL verbatim.

 **CAUTION**!
 This is an early and incomplete prototype.
 Use at your own risk.